How to Record a Live Stream – Everything You Need to Know in 2025

 3. Live Stream Recording via Video Platform

-A live stream recorder via a streaming service is usually as simple as enabling an option in your account settings.
-You may also need to enable stream recording for the specific live stream/channel that you plan to capture.
+Doing an audio or live stream recording via a streaming service is as simple as enabling an option in your account settings.
+You may also need to enable stream recording for the specific live stream/channel you plan to capture.

-There are quite a few advantages of recording live-stream video content on a professional live-streaming platform.
-For one, the processing power for transcoding locally isn’t required, nor is the storage space.
-This approach also means that you don’t have to worry about local disk failures.
+There are quite a few advantages of recording live-stream video content on a professional live streaming platform.
+For one, you don’t need additional processing power or storage space because you’re not transcoding locally.
+This approach also means you don’t have to worry about local disk failures.

 Only some video hosting platforms offer live stream recording, so make sure to review all the features of the platform and plan you have before you try to record your live streams.